n8n-io/n8n-docs/docs/integrations/builtin/credentials/telegram.md

 Refer to [Telegram's Bot API documentation](https://core.telegram.org/bots/api){:target=_blank .external-link} for more information about the service.

+Refer to the [Telegram Bot Features](https://core.telegram.org/bots/features){:target=_blank .external-link} documentation for more information on creating and working with bots.

 ## Using API bot access token

 To configure this credential, you'll need: